-A tour of the best areas to stay in
+A quick overview of the best locations and hotels to stay in

 The most fun activities on the island